ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 If the client wishes to send or receive uncompressed datagrams, it MUST first send a COMPRESSION_ASSIGN capsule (see {{fmt-capsule-assign}}) to the proxy with the IP Version set to zero.
-This registers the Context ID as being uncompressed semantics: all HTTP Datagrams with this Context ID have the following format:
+This registers the Context ID as having uncompressed semantics: all HTTP Datagrams with this Context ID have the following format:

 ~~~